 This symbol is the guarantee you’re getting the best quality and that the oil has been lab tested, taste tested and is 100 per cent Australian.

 According to the Association, some 95 per cent of Australian olive oils are extra virgin, which have been cold-pressed without the use of chemical solvents or heat.
 It’s a voluntary scheme so is not required on all oils.

 Gwydir Grove, Bunna Bunoo, Lomondo, Pukara Estate, Rylstone, Beerenberg, Maggie Beer, Ollo, Primo Estate, Jo Grilli, Viva, Kyneton, Myrtlevale, Western Groves and Frankland River.

-One tablespoon olive oil (15ml) supplies no protein, 14g fat, no sugar, no salt, no dietary fibre and 517 kilojoules (123 Calories).
+One tablespoon olive oil (15 mL) supplies no protein, 14 g fat (including 2 g saturated fat), no carbohydrates, no sugars, no dietary fibre, no sodium and 517 kilojoules (123 Calories)

 Note: the fat does not add to 100g as the figures are for 100mls of liquid oil.
 Plus EVOO contains squalene and plant sterols which get analysed as “Fat” but are different to the usual triglycerides of nutrition.